chevere/docs/components/Router.md

 ### Descriptors Maker

-The RoutingDescriptorsMaker component create the routing descriptors, which is the collection of routes interpreted from the filesystem.
+The RoutingDescriptorsMaker component is in charge of creating the routing descriptors, which is the collection of routes interpreted from the filesystem.

 [RoutingDescriptorsInterface](../reference/Chevere/Interfaces/Routing/RoutingDescriptorsInterface.md) describes the interface for the component in charge of defining a RoutingDescriptorsMaker.